Inglan2/Scratch-Banner-Updater/README.md

 # Scratch-Banner-Updater
-Uses Github Actions to update a banner
+Uses Github Actions to update a project thumbnail on scratch